-- Personal Illness - 2.
+- 1. Personal Illness - 2.
 Family Emergencies, which require the student's presence - 3.
 Impassable Roads or inclement weather - 4.
 Parent Request.
 Parents may request their son/daughter be excused from school attendance.
 Not more than ten days per school year if the request is made prior to the absence, before the school day NO EXCEPTIONS. - 5.
 Suspension - 6.
-Administration placement - A student excused for any of these reasons is responsible for completing the coursework missed from the absence. - Any time a student leaves school early, for a reason other than their normal schedule, the student must stop in the office first to notify the office staff they are leaving. - After ten (10) excused absences in a semester, parent/guardians will be required to provide a doctor's excuse for subsequent absences.
+Administration placement - A student excused for any of these reasons is responsible for completing the coursework missed from the absence. - Any time a student leaves school early, for a reason other than their normal schedule, the student must stop in the office first to notify the office staff they are leaving. - After ten (10) excused absences in a year, parent/guardians will be required to provide a medical excuse for subsequent absences.
+Any medical excuse must be in writing and state the time period for which it is valid, not to exceed 30 days.